aosabook/500lines/dagoba/chapter.md

 None of the thunks are invoked until one is actually needed, which usually implies some type of output is required: in our case the result of a query.
 Each time the interpreter encounters a new function call, we wrap it in a thunk.
 Recall our original formulation of a query: ```children(children(children(parents(parents(parents([8]))))))```.
 Each of those layers would be a thunk, wrapped up like an onion.

-There are a couple of tradeoffs with this approach: one is that spacial performance becomes more difficult to reason about, because of the potentially vast thunk graphs that can be created.
+There are a couple of tradeoffs with this approach: one is that spatial performance becomes more difficult to reason about, because of the potentially vast thunk graphs that can be created.
 Another is that our program is now expressed as a single thunk, and we can't do much with it at that point.

 This second point isn't usually an issue, because of the phase separation between when our compiler runs its optimizations and when all the thunking occurs during runtime.
 But in our case we don't have that advantage: because we're using method chaining to implement a fluent interface* if we also use thunks to get our laziness we would have to thunk each new method as it is called, which means by the time we get to ```run()``` we have only a single thunk as our input, and no way to optimize our query.